msmapricot/erefdoc/docs/infrastructure.md

 remote called origin under the Remotes section.

 ## AppHarbor
-AppHarbor (appharbor.com) is a Platform as a Service Provider which uses Amazon Wrb Services infrastructure for hosting applications and Git as a versioning tool.
+AppHarbor (appharbor.com) is a Platform as a Service Provider which uses Amazon Web Services infrastructure for hosting applications and Git as a versioning tool.
 When an application is defined at AppHarbor, a Git repository is created to manage versions of the application's deployment.
 The Eref application is defined as an application at AppHarbor to create the production repository of the desktop application.
 The staging version of the desktop application is defined by a repository called SEref.
-The Eref repository at AppHarbor is maintained at the Catmaran piad subscription level and the Seref repository is maintained at the free Canoe subscription level.
+The Eref repository at AppHarbor is maintained at the Catmaran piad subscription level and the SEref repository is maintained at the free Canoe subscription level.

 A Main Street Ministries (MSM) account has been created at AppHarbor for deployment of the application.
 The credentials for this account are: